varunmurkar/personal-website/content/posts/2020-09-08---empathy-is-overrrated.md

 These design decisions come from designing for the task users are trying to do, and improving your designs based on usage patterns, not on what you think they feel.
 Through iterations based on the understandings from this data, you'll eventually be able to get to a product that works for the people using it.

 Data will tell you what users are doing.
-Reasona and empathy will help you understand why they're doing it.
+Reason and empathy will help you understand why they're doing it.

 For example: You made an exit modal for a massive discount or some other benefit, but no one's using it.
 The layout is perfect, the colours are right.
 What's going wrong?